Coarse cohomology theories: Coarse cohomology theories

-\begin{rem} In \cite{ass} we discussed various conditions implying that the coarse assembly map is an equivalence.
-Using the relation between coarse cohomology theories and coarse homology theories those results yield conditions on the bornological coarse space $X$ and and the coarse cohomology theory $E$ which imply that the coarse coassembly map is an equivalence.
-Because this translation is straightforward we will not spell out those statements in detail here.
+In \cite[Thm's.\,1.3, 1.4 \& 1.5 ]{ass} we discussed conditions implying that the coarse assembly map is an equivalence.
+Using the relation between coarse cohomology theories and coarse homology theories these results yield conditions on the bornological coarse space $X$ and the coarse cohomology theory $E$ which imply that the coarse coassembly map is an equivalence.
+We will only spell out the cohomological version of \cite[Thm.\,1.3]{ass} and leave the translation of the other two theorems to the interested reader.

-Note that most of the theorems stated in the introduction \cite[Sec.~1.2]{ass} assume that the coarse homology theory takes values in a presentable, stable $\infty$-category.
-If $E$ is a $\bC$-valued coarse cohomology theory, then the coarse homology theory $E^{op}$ is $\bC^{op}$-valued.
-But if $\bC$ is presentable, then in general $\bC^{op}$ is not presentable.
-Hence the results of \cite{ass} are not applicable in a formal sense.
-But fortunately, the assumption of presentability made in the theorems in \cite{ass} is actually not necessary: the asumption really needed in those theorems is that the stable $\infty$-category is complete, cocomplete and tensored and powered over $\Sp$.
-If $\bC$ is presentable, then $\bC^{op}$ has these properties and hence the results of \cite{ass} are applicable. \end{rem}

-Assume now that we have a paring $p$ between $E$ and $E^{\hlg}$, see Definition \ref{rgiooerg34t34t}.
-Let $X$ be a bornological coarse space.
-Since we assume that $E$ and $E^{\hlg}$ are strong we can interpret $E$ and $D_{C}(E^{\hlg})$ as limit-preserving functors $\Sp\cX_{\wfl}\to \bD$, and the pairing $p$ as a natural transformation between such functors.